Semi-derived Ringel-Hall algebras and Drinfeld double: Drinfeld double

+\begin{remark} I. Burban and O. Schiffmann \cite{BS1} proved that $\ch^e_{tw}(\ca)\otimes\ch^e_{tw}(\ca)$ (not completed) is an associative algebra satisfying the conditions (D1)-(D3) for $\ca$ the category of coherent sheaves over a weighted projective line.
+T. Cramer \cite{Cr} generalized their result to any hereditary abelian category $\ca$ satisfying the so-called \emph{finitary conditions} (see \cite[Definition 1]{Cr}).
+Corollary \ref{cor:drinfeld double} generalizes these results to arbitrary hereditary abelian categories. \end{remark}

-The following corollary follows from Theorem \ref{theorem semi-derived hall algebra isomorphic to Drinfeld double} immediately. \begin{corollary} Assume that $\ca$ is the category of finite-dimensional nilpotent representations of a quiver $Q$ which may have oriented cycles, or coherent sheaves on a smooth projective curve or a weighted projective line over $k$.
-Then the twisted modified Ringel-Hall algebra $\cm\ch_{\Z/2,tw}(\ca)$ is isomorphic to the Drinfeld double Ringel-Hall algebra of $\ch^e_{tw}(\ca)$. \end{corollary} \begin{remark} The above corollary holds without considering in the completed space, since $\ca$ is a finitary hereditary abelian category. \end{remark}
+The following corollary follows from Theorem \ref{theorem semi-derived hall algebra isomorphic to Drinfeld double}. \begin{corollary} Let $\ca$ be the category of finite-dimensional representations of a quiver $Q$ which may have oriented cycles, or the category of coherent sheaves on a smooth projective curve or a weighted projective line over $\K$.
+Then the twisted semi-derived Ringel-Hall algebra $\cs\cd\ch_{tw}(\ca)$ is isomorphic to the Drinfeld double of $\ch^e_{tw}(\ca)$. \end{corollary}